Landscape Alterations

 When rating the value, consider the absolute impact described - that is, the direct impact the company had on the land and its ecosystem, rather than other conjunctures linked to them or to the company.

-When rating the scale of a company’s impact, take into consideration aspects such as the ha of land disturbed, the environmental sensitivity of the area impacted and the time it takes to rehabilitate the land.
+When rating the materiality of a company’s impact, take into consideration aspects such as the ha of land disturbed, the environmental sensitivity of the area impacted and the time it takes to rehabilitate the land.

 Landscape Alteration is an externality caused by companies' processes.
 Therefore, this topic should be evaluated and rater with the company's Core Business Analysis (CBI) as a starting point.